3 Ways to Improve Executive Presence in Virtual Meetings

 1. Show Equal Status

 Status is an unspoken factor in any relationship.
 We are constantly sizing up how we stand in relation to others.
-People with executive presence communicate that they are equals with their audience, despite a difference in titles.
+People with executive presence present themselves as equals with their audience, despite a difference in titles.

 2. Direct Eye Contact

 Direct eye contact conveys trustworthiness, confidence, friendliness, and approachability.
-Studies show that most people associate averting your eyes with guilt, lying, or a lack of confidence.
+Studies show that most people associate averted eyes with guilt, lying, or a lack of confidence.
 Yet jump on any virtual meeting and what do you see?
 A sea of downward cast eyes staring at their screens!

 To convey executive presence to your audience you must be able to look them in the eye.
-And on video, the camera is the eyes of your audience.
-Your audience doesn’t care how difficult it is and they’re not going to make excuses for you.
+And on video, that means looking at the camera.
 Direct eye contact is non-negotiable to be seen as confident and credible.
+It’s not an easy skill to master, but your audience doesn’t care how difficult it is.
+And they are certainly not going to make excuses for you!
 Fortunately, it can become second nature with practice.
 (There are three chapters in my book, Look Me In the Eye, on making eye contact on camera and the associated skill of reading body language.)

 3. The Power Pause

-One of the most common challenges about virtual meetings I heard from sellers was that deafening silence after posing a question to their audience.
-Most sellers jumped in and answered the question themselves.
+One of the most common challenges about virtual meetings is the deafening silence after posing a question.
+Most people jump in and answer their own questions.

 This creates two new problems: